Accounting Schools in Texas

 - International accounting and financial reporting

-2. Submit the Application of Intent – CPA Examination.
+2. Submit the Application of Intent to take the CPA Examination.

 5. Accumulate the required hours of experience.

-All candidates for CPA licensure in Texas must complete required experience to qualify for a license.
-Candidates who hold a master’s degree typically must complete one year of experience, whereas most other candidates must complete two years of experience.
-In all cases, experience must be performed under the supervision of a CPA who has experience in the non-routine accounting area where the candidate is working.
-Experience hours may only be counted in specific roles and areas, which are defined in the Texas Administrative Code.
+All candidates for CPA licensure in Texas must complete the required work experience to qualify for a license.
+Candidates must complete one year of full-time experience, which is no fewer than 2,000 hours.
+Applicants also have the option to complete their hours part time on a timeline between one and three years.
+In all cases, the experience must be performed under the supervision of a CPA who has experience in the non-routine accounting area where the candidate is working.
+Experience hours may only be counted in specific roles and areas; more details can be found on the TSBPA website.

 6. Complete the Texas Rules of Professional Conduct Exam.

-The Texas State Board of Accountancy uses a specific take-home ethics exam that is required of all CPA applicants, the Texas Rules of Professional Conduct Exam.
-Those who successfully pass the Uniform CPA Exam will automatically be mailed a copy of this exam along with the rules of professional conduct to study.
+Finally, candidates must pass the Texas Rules of Professional Conduct Exam.
+Those who successfully pass the Uniform CPA Exam will automatically be emailed a copy of this exam along with the rules of professional conduct to study.
+The exam has an open-book format.
 Note that this exam is in lieu of the AICPA exam required in many other states.

 7. Apply for a license.

 Once the TSBPA receives notification from NASBA that a candidate has passed all four sections of the Uniform CPA Exam, they will send the successful candidate an application packet for a license.
 All forms within the packet must be completed and returned to the TSBPA along with the $50 CPA Certificate fee in order to receive a CPA license.